Zenexer/lnkr/README.md

 lnkr is a malware campaign that injects scripts into web pages via malicious browser extensions.

 The campaign has been identified as belonging to [Brocode](brcode.io), a shell company registered in Hong Kong via [startupr.com.hk](https://startupr.com.hk/).
-The attackers are believed to be Russian, but it's unclear whether the attack is state-sponsored or a clandestine effort.
+The attackers are believed to be Eastern European, likely Ukrainian or Russian, but there's no indication that the effort is state-sponsored.

 The attackers clone legitimate and semi-legitimate Chrome extensions.
 Scripts are added to the clones that inject ads into every web page visited by the victim, in addition to potentially sending sensitive data to C2 servers.
 The C2 communications are disguised as analytics opt-out requests.
 The malicious code will falsely explain to the victim that the ads suppor the development of the extension, but almost all of the affected extensions aren't developed by the attackers.